KxSystems/docs-v1/docs/interfaces/using-c-functions.md

 If a path to `bar` is specified, q will attempt to load `bar` from that directory, and then the default directory.

 If the shared library is _not_ to be loaded from the default directory, then (on Unix) `LD_LIBRARY_PATH` should include the directory containing the shared library.
+ -->
+!!! warning "Working directory not in `LD_LIBRARY_PATH`"
     A common error is that, during development, the shared library might exist in _both_ the current working directory and the default directory, in which case q attempts to load the shared library from the current working directory but fails if `LD_LIBRARY_PATH` does not include the current working directory.

 In this article we explain how to write functions in C that can be used in this manner.